bcgov/bc-sans/README.md

 ### About Contributers

-# BC Government Design System
+## About The BC Government Design System
 The Design System helps developers and designers build better digital products and services.

 It’s a collection of digital resources and tools – including a library of reusable UI/interface components and design patterns.
 The system makes it easier and faster to build custom B.C. government websites and applications.